rahulnusiss/ImageMatrixOptimize/README.md

 	Note: I have used map in which lookup run time is O(log n).
 It can be **replaced with exactly the same logic by unordered\_map whose lookup run time is O(1)**.
 I was in doubt that unordered map might throw error in other machines so **in order to avoid conflict with unordered_map, i have used map instead**.

 	a. ***Sequence search***:
 	Overall complexity of sequence search is O(n^2).
-Although first we iterate through the number of appearence of seq[0], where seq[0] is the input sequence matrix.
-Let this no. of appearence of seq[0], first element in sequence matrix be X. So ideally complexity is O(X*n).
+Although first we iterate through the number of appearence of seq[0], where seq is the input sequence matrix.
+Let this no. of appearence of seq[0] ( first element in sequence matrix ) in row array, be X. So ideally complexity is O(X*n).
 Expected complexity should be very less than O(n^2). n is the number of columns in the input 2D matrix from file.

 	b. ***Unordered search***:
 	For a single row there is only one iteration through sequence array.
 Let Y be the number of unique elements in sequence array.
 As we compare the counts from the map so optimized solution time complexity is O(Ylogn) by using map.
 By using unordered_map complexity is O(Y).